 Concluding Remarks and Last-Minute Advice

 This market analysis guide is designed to answer any business needs.
-However, you can follow its steps as separate instructions at different stages of your research or add more SEMrush tools at each step to customize the guide for your own needs.
+However, you can follow its steps as separate instructions at different stages of your research or add more SEMrush tools from the Competitive Research Solution at each step to customize the guide for your own needs.
 A larger dataset will never hurt — remember that competitive intelligence is to inform, not to determine your roadmap.